Brockhaus and Efron Encyclopedic Dictionary: History

 The Encyclopaedic Dictionary began to be published in two versions.
 The first, more expensive, comprised 41 volumes, the second, with a more modest design, of 82 half-volumes.
-Having broken its expensive publication by half, the company made it more accessible to a wide audience of readers, thanks to which the circulation was brought to a record for that time - 130 thousand copies.
+Having broken its expensive publication by half, the company made it more accessible to a wide audience of readers, thanks to which the circulation was brought to a record for that time – 130,000 copies.

 Many prominent scientists and philosophers were invited to the editorial board: Dmitri Ivanovich Mendeleev, Vladimir Sergeevich Solovyov, Semyon Afanasyevich Vengerov, Andrey Nikolaevich Beketov, Alexander Ivanovich Voeikov and many others.
 From that moment on, the encyclopaedia begins to replenish with original articles, and the primary attention is paid to issues related to the history, culture and geography of Russia.
 The displacement of translated articles by original ones and the appearance of new authors affected the very nature of the publication: from a trivial encyclopaedia it turned into a collection of the latest achievements and discoveries in all fields of science and technology.

-The Encyclopaedic Dictionary was published from 1890 to 1904.
-4-5 volumes were published annually.
-The circulation fluctuated significantly, from 12 thousand copies in 1890 to 25 thousand - in 1897.
+The Encyclopaedic Dictionary was published from 1890 to 1904, with 4–5 volumes published annually.
+The circulation fluctuated significantly, from 12,000 copies in 1890 to 25,000 in 1897.
 Semi-volumes 54 and 55, containing an extensive description of Russia (1899), were published in a circulation of 35 thousand copies.
 The large circulation determined the wide distribution of the dictionary on the market, despite the rather high price.

-By 1907, four additional half-volumes were published.
+By 1907, four additional half-volumes were published, edited by Vladimir Timofeyevich Shevyakov and Arseniev.
 This also included all the most significant of what, for various reasons, had been omitted in previous volumes or appeared after the encyclopaedia was published.
-The 82nd half-volume ends with the "Portrait Gallery" of the editors and employees of the "Encyclopaedic Dictionary", comprising 300 portraits-prototypes: from the editor-in-chief to a simple typesetter.
+The 82nd half-volume ends with the "Portrait Gallery" of the editors and employees of the Encyclopaedic Dictionary, comprising 300 portrait-prototypes: from the editor-in-chief to a simple typesetter.

-Simultaneously, in 1899-1902, the Small Encyclopaedic Dictionary of Brockhaus and Efron was published in three volumes; in 1907-1909, its second edition was published in four volumes.
+Simultaneously, in 1899–1902, the Small Encyclopaedic Dictionary of Brockhaus and Efron was published in three volumes; in 1907–1909, its second edition was published in four volumes.

-In 1911, the "New Encyclopaedic Dictionary" was published, edited by Konstantin Konstantinovich Arseniev, which was supposed to cover the same circle of knowledge as ESBE, but in a more compact and modern processing.
+In 1911, the New Encyclopaedic Dictionary was published, edited by Konstantin Konstantinovich Arseniev, which was supposed to cover the same circle of knowledge as ESBE, but in a more compact and modern processing.
 In 1916, because of wartime difficulties, the publication of the dictionary was discontinued on the 29th volume of the originally planned 48 volumes of this edition.

-The RNL contains proofreading copies of the 30th ("Padalka" - "Perm diocese"; incomplete, without beginning) and 31st volumes ("Perm system" - "Poznan Grand Duchy").